-BBC, KDFC, KALW, World Affairs Council, English Speaking Union, Shaw Savile Shipping Line and Quarryhill Botanical Gardens are some of the venus for my presentations and talks.
+BBC, KDFC, KALW, World Affairs Council, English Speaking Union, Shaw Savile Shipping Line, Filoli National Trust Garden Center, and Quarryhill Botanical Gardens are some of the venues for my presentations and talks.

 My goal is to take the audience to a place.
 To immerse them in sights and sounds and make history come alive.
 I create reading lists for everyone, an opportunity to dig a little deeper into a destination after they leave.
 In addition to travel adventures, as a member of the Garden Writer’s Association of America, I enjoy sharing anything floral.
 Presentations on gardens and flowers, their origins, influence on art and textiles and use in landscapes.
 My images range from Mughal Gardens in India and Kashmir to wild tulips growing in mountain meadows in Khazakstan.